AlexMax/lexio/README.md

 #### LexFillBuffer

+This method fills the internal buffer to at most `count` bytes.

 The return value of this method is always a `LexIO::BufferView` that contains a pointer to start of the internal buffer, as well as the current size of the buffer.
 The pointer returned by the view should be assumed to be valid until `LexFillBuffer` grows the size of the buffer or `LexConsumeBuffer` shrinks it.

 If `count` is less than or equal to the current size of the buffer, this method should immediately return a view of the buffer, including its current size.
+0 is considered an acceptable `count` for this purpose, and is in fact how `LexIO::GetBuffer()` is implemented.

 Otherwise, the method should read and append data to the internal buffer until it is at most `count` bytes or EOF is hit, and then return the buffer view.
+For example, if the buffer size was previously 2 and this method is called with a `count` is 8, 6 bytes are read and appended to the original 2, and a view of the resulting buffer of size 8 is returned.

 Note that the size of the buffer has no bearing on the allocated size of the buffer itself - that detail is left to the implementation's discretion.

 #### LexConsumeBuffer

-This method removes data from the current buffer.
+This method removes the first `count` bytes from the current buffer.

 If `count` is equal to the current size of the buffer, then the buffer is cleared.
 If `count` is less than the current size of the buffer, `count` bytes should be removed from the buffer, and the remaining contents should be shifted until the buffer points to first byte of the remaining contents.

 An exception should be thrown if `count` is greater than the current size of the buffer.